 However this book is much more.
 It is a comprehensive program for inspiring devotion to the Renaissance of Catholic France and restoring the influence of Catholic and Royal France in America.

 Being, therefore, the artistic creation of this Holy Realism, Le Royaume reflects my worldview and guides my every intention.
-I believe it to be thoroughly orthodox in its Catholicism.
-If there are errors here in matters of faith and morals, they are purely material and do not reflect an obstinate desire to stray from the truth.
 This rule has brought me to new life through the Holy Catholic Church and in particular through True Devotion to the Blessed Virgin Mary in the friendship and sisterly care of St. Joan of Arc and St. Thérèse of Lisieux.
 “To Jesus through Mary in the friendship and sisterly care of St. Joan and St. Thérèse!”
 “Vérité, Beauté, Bonté!”